IEU-GCF/.github/profile/README.md

 # Independent Evaluation Unit – Green Climate Fund

 Welcome to the IEU DataLab !
-We are the analytics and data science team within the Independent Evaluation Unit (IEU) of the Green Climate Fund.
-This space hosts data tools, replication packages, and code repositories supporting our evaluations of GCF's portfolio and operations.
+We are the analytics and data science team within the Independent Evaluation Unit of the Green Climate Fund.
+This space hosts data tools, replication packages, and code repositories supporting our evaluations of GCF's portfolio and research.

 ---